2006 FIFA World Cup qualification: CONMEBOL

 10 teams took part, all in a single group.
 The rules were very simple: the teams would play against each other in a home-and-away basis, with the four teams with most points qualifying to the 2006 FIFA World Cup.
 The fifth ranked team would have to play-off against the best team from Oceania, with the winner of this play-off also qualifying.
-For the first time, Brazil, the defending champion, was required to go through qualification and was not automatically qualified for the tournament.
+For the first time, the defending champion was required to go through qualification and was not automatically qualified for the tournament; in this case, Brazil.

 Final positions

 OFC

 12 teams took part, competing for a place in the intercontinental play-off against the fifth-placed team from South America.
 The winner of this play-off qualified for the World Cup.

 Final positions (second round)

 In the Second round, the six teams were put in a single group, and played against each other once.
 The two teams with most points advanced to a play-off, and played against each other home and away.
 The winner of this play-off advanced to the intercontinental play-off.